 Our Pick For Budget Poles - Suitable For The Occasional Hiker

-Made from 7075 Aluminum, the TrailBuddy trekking poles seem strong enough; the length can be adjusted from 25.5 to 54 inches thanks to its lever-locks.
-It comes with cork handles that are comfy to use in both hot and cold temperatures, are moisture-wicking, and will mold to the shape of your hand.
+Made from 7075 Aluminum, the TrailBuddy trekking poles seem strong enough; the length can be adjusted from 25.5 to 54 inches thanks to its lever locks.
+It comes with cork handles that are comfy to use in both hot and cold temperatures, is moisture-wicking, and will mold to the shape of your hand.

-If you are new to hiking, taking a one-off camping trip away with friends or family, these are perfect.
-Not everyone needs high-end/high-spec gear, and having assessed the reviews and spoken to a few users, I see no reason not to include them.
+These are perfect if you are new to hiking and taking a one-off camping trip away with friends or family.
+Not everyone needs high-end/high-spec gear and having assessed the reviews and spoken to a few users, I see no reason not to include them.